-It is estimated that up to 1% of all adolescent and young adult women suffer from anorexia nervosa, 1% to 3% have a diagnosis of bulimia, and up to 5% suffer from binge eating.
+It is estimated that 2.7% of all 13- to 18-year olds suffer from eating disorders.
 The struggle our teens and young adults face with eating and weight is an issue that continues well into adulthood if it is not identified early on and then properly treated.

 What Is an Eating Disorder?

 It is not easy to figure out who may develop an eating disorder, when and why.
 Eating disorders may be part cultural, psychological, familial and possibly even genetic, but they always include a focus on weight and food.

 There are emotional and behavioral struggles for these individuals with eating disorders; they often take extreme measures to lose weight.
 Eating disorders can lead to serious, even life-threatening medical problems.

 - Anorexia nervosa, starving yourself in an effort to lose an excessive amount of weight — People with anorexia are severely (more than 15%) under ideal body weight, yet they continue to see themselves as overweight.
 They usually are overly concerned about their bodies, with an overwhelming fear of becoming fat or gaining weight.